 - Mention italki - Doing this and adding a link to your teacher profile in the description will help people find and book your classes on italki.

-Step 3: Record the video and save it to your computer
+Step 3: Record and upload your video to italki

 Introduction videos are a great way to introduce yourself to students before your first lesson!
 Have fun, and if you have questions or concerns about your video, please contact italki support.